What toll will heat and humidity take on electronics in a sealed computer enclosure?

 Briskair, sums up the importance of air conditioners quite simply, “Regardless of the type of air conditioner or the job you perform, in general air conditioning offers a number of benefits… Extreme conditions such as heat and humidity can impact [electronics] overall physical intellectual activity, making even the simplest of tasks an absolute chore.
 Having a proper air conditioning system in place helps reduce heat and humidity, thus reducing the impact on our ability to perform and complete work tasks.”

-The key to effectively managing heat in manufacturing environments is to determine the right thermal management before deploying the computer enclosure.
+The key to effectively managing heat in manufacturing environments is to determine the right thermal management before deploying a computer enclosure.

 The three most vital things that you need to know: enclosure size (height x width x depth), ambient temperatures (highest and lowest expected temperature outside enclosure; highest and lowest temperature allowed inside enclosure), and the total equipment load in watts (sum of all heat producing equipment), which is typically available on the published manufacturers’ specs online.
 Enclosure construction (steel vs. aluminum vs. stainless steel) can also affect the necessary thermal management.